-In this webinar, presenters will cover recent advances in in-situ nanomechanics testing, highlighting a case study on fracture toughness in nitride hard coatings.
-They will also introduce the PI 89 Auto PicoIndenter—which automates nanoindentation mapping for correlating microstructure with mechanical properties—and explore processing-structure-mechanical property relationships using this high-throughput in-situ system.
+In this webinar, presenters cover recent advances in in-situ nanomechanics testing, highlighting a case study on fracture toughness in nitride hard coatings.
+They also introduce the PI 89 Auto PicoIndenter—which automates nanoindentation mapping for correlating microstructure with mechanical properties—and explore processing-structure-mechanical property relationships using this high-throughput in-situ system.

-Join us for this webinar to see:
+Watch this on-demand webinar to see:

 Find out more about the technology featured in this webinar or our other solutions for in-situ SEM nanoindentation testing :

-Tuesday, November 12
+Date: Tuesday, November 12

 Featured Technologies: